truthcoin/www.truthcoin.info/_posts/2018-04-07-bitcoin-post-maximalism.md

 No one alive is in a better position to answer than I. After Blockstream gave up on sidechains in 2015[^6], I wrote my own idea in November of that year.
 It remains, to this day, the only concrete proposal for P2P sidechains, let alone the only implementation.
 I've presented on sidechain [theory](https://www.youtube.com/watch?v=xGu0o8HH10U&list=PLw8-6ARlyVciMH79ZyLOpImsMug3LgNc4&index=1) and [risks](https://www.youtube.com/watch?v=0goYH2sDw0w&list=PLw8-6ARlyVciNjgS_NFhAu-qt7HPf_dtg&index=1), and at Scalings II and III (the II presentation was a small "WIP" and these were not recorded, I believe).

 [^6]: I feel it necessary to explain that Blockstream has two projects which it repeatedly claims are sidechains but which actually are not.
 They are not sidechains because they lack the distinctive feature --the "two way peg"-- and as a result neither can be used *functionally* as a sidechain (ie, Bitcoin users cannot opt in to new innovative features).
 The two projects are "Elements" and "Liquid" -- the first is just an Altcoin (in precisely the same way that LTC, XCP, and ETH are Altcoins), and the second is just a multisig wallet.
-In fact, the phrase "federated sidechain" is nonsensical: the major innovation behind all "chains" (especially Bitcoin itself) is Mining, and mining is distinctive because it *lack* a set of signers.  --- ---  A [few brave](http://tpbit.blogspot.com/2015/10/liquid-when-sidechains-say-fuck-it.html) [people spoke](https://soundcloud.com/bitcoinuncensored/the-2015-scammys-the-blockchains-preeminent-achievement-awards#t=52:37) openly about their utter shock and confusion.
+In fact, the phrase "federated sidechain" is nonsensical: the major innovation behind all "chains" (especially Bitcoin itself) is **mining**, and mining is distinctive because it *lack* a set of signers.  --- ---  A [few brave](http://tpbit.blogspot.com/2015/10/liquid-when-sidechains-say-fuck-it.html) [people spoke](https://soundcloud.com/bitcoinuncensored/the-2015-scammys-the-blockchains-preeminent-achievement-awards#t=52:37) openly about their utter shock and confusion.
 But most people made a strong effort to mask their disappointment.

 My view is that the scaling conflict *is* important, and that sidechains [are the best way to resolve it](http://www.drivechain.info/faq/#scaling).
 In fact, my current view is that *sidechains are the only way* to resolve the conflict.
 This is because the disagreement is actually about "node costs", and not about transaction throughput.